ModelPred: A Framework for Predicting Trained Model from Training Data: Experiments

-\textbf{Base model.} To demonstrate that our proposed \AlgName is a model-agnostic approach, two widely used convex models (i.e., Logistic Regression (LR) and Support Vector Machine (SVM)) are chosen as the base models from which \AlgName will learn to refit.
-For both models, a regularization term with $L_2$-norm coefficient $\lambda=1$ is added to the loss function.
-We adopted L-BFGS-B \citep{zhu1997algorithm} as the solver for LR and LIBLINEAR \citep{fan2008liblinear} as the solver for SVM with a squared hinge loss.
+To demonstrate that our proposed \AlgName is a model-agnostic approach, three kinds of base models (\ie Logistic Regression (LR), Support Vector Machine (SVM)), and a neural network (Resnet-18)) are chosen, and \AlgName will learn to predict the parameters of these models.
+For LR and SVM, a regularization term with $\ell_2$-norm coefficient $\lambda=1$ is added to the loss function.
+We adopt L-BFGS-B \citep{zhu1997algorithm} as the learning algorithm (\ie solver) for LR and LIBLINEAR \citep{fan2008liblinear} as the solver for SVM with a squared hinge loss.
+Stochastic Gradient Descent (\ie SGD with learning rate as 0.001, and momentum as 0.9) is adopted as the solver for the training of NN.